Das0Mann/MolSpin/README.md

 LICENCE:

-Developed by Quantum Biology and Computational Physics Group (copyright 2025).
+Developed by Claus Nielsen and Luca Gerhards at the Quantum Biology and Computational Physics Group (copyright 2025).

 MolSpin runs under the BSD 3-Clause License with an additional requirement for acknowledgment of specific publications.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: